-The online retail industry in India is likely to be worth Rs 7,000 crore by 2015 due to easy availability of broadband services and increasing internet penetration across the country, apex industry body ASSOCHAM said today.
+The online retail industry in India is likely to be worth Rs 7,000 crore by 2015 due to the easy availability of broadband services and increasing internet penetration across the country, apex industry body ASSOCHAM said today.

-Buying-selling trends received from leading online shopping portals indicate the online retail market currently stands at Rs 2,000 crore and is growing at a steady annual rate of 35 per cent.
-India is set to become the third largest nation of internet users in the next two years with a large chunk of youngsters eager to adopt new technologies with rapidly changing lifestyles.
+Buying-selling trends received from leading online shopping portals indicate the online retail market currently stands at Rs 2,000 crore and is growing at a steady annual rate of 35 percent.
+India is set to become the third-largest nation of internet users in the next two years with a large chunk of youngsters eager to adopt new technologies with rapidly changing lifestyles.

-“A booming economy and rising disposable incomes have contributed to the evolution of online shopping,” said Mr D.S.
-Rawat, secretary general of The Associated Chambers of Commerce and Industry of India (ASSOCHAM) while releasing findings of a random survey conducted during January to June 2011 in ten cities in which 5,000 shoppers were interviewed.
+“A booming economy and rising disposable incomes have contributed to the evolution of online shopping,” said Mr. D.S.
+Rawat, secretary-general of The Associated Chambers of Commerce and Industry of India (ASSOCHAM) while releasing findings of a random survey conducted during January to June 2011 in ten cities in which 5,000 shoppers were interviewed.

 Earlier, most online shoppers used to evaluate options by gathering information on available products and prices or buy low-value items like gift products but finally opted for final transactions at the traditional retail outlets.

 “But now the trend is changing fast.
 Leading companies have gauged the potential of the online retail industry and are gearing up fast to cash in,” said Mr. Rawat.

 The survey conducted by ASSOCHAM Social Development Foundation (ASDF) involved interactions with 500 shoppers in the age group of 16 to 35 years each in ten cities of Delhi, Mumbai, Chennai, Bangalore, Kolkata, Ahmedabad, Chandigarh, Ludhiana, Lucknow and Jaipur.